Posted by Monish Vora

 It’s almost past one month since the New Year began and the assumptions, predictions and various insights have found their way into the discussions in the digital industry on what will be in during the current year 2014.

-The fundamentals of a good content will never change, however the way it will be consumed, the channels, the tactics of distribution will continue to evolve.
+The fundamentals of good content will never change, however, the way it will be consumed, the channels, the tactics of distribution will continue to evolve.
 So it calls for some key trends on the horizon for the year 2014 that are predicted to directly affect the online content marketing initiatives.

 Before we explore the upcoming trends, let’s have a look at some of the headlines of the year 2013: